Pinnacle West Capital: History

 By 1995, Pinnacle West Capital had been added to the S&P MidCap 400 index.
 That year, earnings surpassed US$200 million again, and by early the next year the stock price began approaching its old 1987 high.
 Also in 1995, the utility subsidiary Arizona Public Services issued 30-year Monthly Income Debt Securities paying 10%.
 The first solar plant in Arizona was opened by Pinnacle West in Flagstaff in 1997.

-In the wake of the Enron scandal, Pinnacle West lost over $13 million dollars.
+In the wake of the Enron scandal, Pinnacle West lost over $13 million.
 This represents 25% of their expected earnings for that quarter.
 Prior to 2010, Pinnacle West developed real estate through its Suncor subsidiary.

 On September 8, 2011, there was a widespread power outage affecting a region spreading west from Yuma, Arizona, to San Diego, California, and affecting parts of Northern Mexico.
 The outage was the result of 23 events that occurred on five power grids in a span of 11 minutes including the APS North Gila Substation.

-Federal, regional and local officials are investigating what happened and why the outage cascaded the way it did.

 Most of the areas affected were served by San Diego Gas & Electric, which saw its entire service area lose power.

-The outage appears to have been caused by the actions of an APS employee in the North Gila substation, and it is unknown why safeguards did not keep the outage limited to the Yuma area.
+The outage was caused by the actions of an APS employee in the North Gila substation, and it is unknown why safeguards did not keep the outage limited to the Yuma area.
 The outage occurred days before the tenth anniversary of the September 11 attacks, and hours before the United States Department of Homeland Security warned of a potential terrorist attack leading up to the anniversary, but the Federal Bureau of Investigation and SDG&E early in their investigations ruled out terrorism.

 On July 7, 2014, APS agreed to a $3.25 million settlement with NERC and FERC related to the September 2011 blackout.

 On September 7, 2018, APS cut off the power to 72-year-old retiree Stephanie Pullman, due to a $51 overdue electric bill.
 The same day, the temperature in Phoenix hit 107 °F. Within a week, Pullman had died from heat exposure.
 Her death sparked statewide media coverage and street protests over APS's disconnect policy.
-The incident led to Arizona regulators banning power shutoffs on hot summer days.
+The incident led to Arizona regulators banning power shutoffs on hot summer days, which was eventually expanded to include all days between June 1 and October 15th.